idc-milab/openlh/README.md

 ### Running for the first time
 After setting it all up, run both ``app.py`` and ``listener.py`` modules.
-Than, in your web browser enter: http://127.0.0.1:5000/.
+Then, in your web browser enter: http://127.0.0.1:5000/.
 Now you can easily create programs for the arm via the blockly interface and run them with the OpenLH!

+## Main features

+* **Move Wrist:** Rotate arm's wrist with the required angle.
+Useful to drop used tips from the arm to a disposal area.

+* **Move To:** Move the arm to a specific location.
+To use it, just generate a new Move-to block (from 'Robot' section) as well as the relevant coordinates block (from 'Robot' section).
+In the coordinates block, `X Y Z` stands for the coordinates, `E` for extrusion level and `S` for movement speed.

+* **Bitmap to Bioprint:** An interface that would load a png bitmap, select all the pixels of a single color, and print these pixels with the OpenLH.
+To use it, just generate a new image block (from 'Image' section) as well as the relevant coordinates blocks (from 'Robot' section).

 ## Project Structure
-The uArm runs on top of an Arduino Mega 2560 with a custom version of Marlin firmware (available under GPL licence).
+The uArm runs on top of an Arduino Mega 2560 with a custom version of Marlin firmware (available under GPL license).
 The robot operates using G-code definitions sent through UART protocol.

+### Overview
+The code flows throughout the project in the following way: The user may generate different programs manipulating the arm using google's Blockly interface.
+The generated program is then compiled to python code, using the Swift API (which compiles to G-code commands), and sent as an XML Http Request to app.py.
+The message is then being sent as a UDP message to the listener.
+Eventually, the listener is executing the code which activates the arm.
+In addition, it is possible to save programs for later use and upload images for the ``Bitmap to Bioprint`` feature.

 * ``app.py``
 	* Main app module.
 Dealing with all the different app routes (receiving XML HttpRequests from index.html)
 * ``listener.py``
-	* This is the listener of the project. registered to receive messages which was sent from the app.py through SimpleUDPClient.
+	* This is the listener of the project.
+Registered to receive messages which was sent from the app.py through SimpleUDPClient.
     * The message will include strings with python code including instructions for the arm - using SwiftAPI and generated on the Blockly environment.
     * messages will always end with "xxx" string, indicating that the whole message successfully transferred.
 * ``coordsplotter.py``